 Summary: Are US visas still being processed?

-What criteria is in use to establish when routine visa services resume?
+What criteria are in use to establish when routine visa services resume?

 I need to travel to the US immediately.
 What criteria will be used to determine if my situation is an emergency?